-Before even thinking about rebuilding your credit, you have to figure out exactly what’s wrong with it.
-Start by ordering your credit report for free from each of the three major credit bureaus.
+Before rebuilding your credit, you have to figure out exactly what’s wrong with it.
+Start by ordering your free credit report from each of the three major credit bureaus.

 Once you have your credit reports, carefully review each one to see what information is reported there.
 Lenders don’t just look at your credit score.
 They also look at your credit reports to see what is contributing to your credit score.